Dr Marianna Szabó Clinical Psychologist

 I graduated in 1998 with a BA and1st Class Honours in Psychology, the Australian Psychology Society Prize for best performance in Honours, and the University Medal for Highly Distinguished Academic Merit.

-My research seeks a better understanding of the causes, nature and treatment of emotional disorders, resulting in more than 50 international publications and conference presentations.
-A list of my published research studies can be found on Google Scholar .
+My research about the causes, nature and treatment of emotional disorders resulted in more than 60 international publications and conference presentations.
+A list of my published research studies can be found on Google Scholar.

 I am a full member of the Australian Psychology Society (APS) and a Fellow of the APS College of Clinical Psychologists.